 3 || Meditate in the evening

-MIT and Harvard neuroscientists have produced studies to show how meditation helps us to focus and to ameliorate pain, both of which can be problematic in the Vata season.
+MIT and Harvard neuroscientists have produced studies to show how meditation helps us focus and ameliorate pain, both of which can be problematic during the Vata season.
 Meditation also shifts how we relate to our life experiences and can help with excessive thoughts and worries.
 An evening meditation practice prepares our mind for sleep and soothes the nervous system, in which the brain is the largest organ.

 4 || Warm up with heated beverages